-7 Conclusion
+7. Conclusion

-The paper constructs a mechanism that induces agents to reveal to it voluntarily all the contracts they enter.
-The mechanism allows each agent to report every contract he enters, and it makes public the names of agents who have reached some prespecified position limit.
-The main result is that the mechanism can implement the same outcome that could be implemented if agents could not enter contracts secretly.
-The mechanism does it in a very cost-effective way: It does not need to monitor every possible transaction that an agent can make.
-It only needs to monitor the contracts that agents choose to report to it.
+The paper constructs a mechanism that induces agents to voluntarily reveal to it all the contracts they enter.
+The mechanism allows each agent to report every contract he enters, and it reveals the names of agents who have reached some prespecified position limit.
+The main result is that such a mechanism can implement the same outcome that could be implemented if agents could not enter contracts secretly.
 This is true even if reporting involves some small cost, and even if agents can collude.
-In general, the mechanism should not reveal the information it has and cannot be replaced by a bulletin board.
-The paper also provides a closed-form solution for the best outcome when agents cannot send reports to a central mechanism and shows that the gain from allowing agents to send reports increases when markets become more liquid.
+If agents' endowments are private information, the mechanism must also verify that an agent who claims to have a certain endowment, actually has it.
+In general, the mechanism should not reveal the information it has and so it cannot be replaced by a bulletin board.
+The paper also provides a closed-form solution for the best outcome when agents to send reports to a central mechanism and shows that the gain from allowing agents to send reports increases when markets become more liquid.